 I came to Father Flanagan’s Boys Town in 1952 as a nine-year old from rural Virginia, where I was born.
 After a stint in a Catholic seminary in Bay St. Louis, Miss. and Island Creek, Mass., I returned to Omaha in 1961 and enrolled in Creighton University.
 By 1970, I was married with two children and working at Mutual of Omaha, and later that year, for the City of Omaha.
 I was not politically active, just trying to finish my education, pay my bills, and raise a family.
 I drove a laundry/dry cleaning truck for One-Hour Martinizing, worked part-time at Skagway, Arlans, Sears, the Omaha World-Herald loading dock and taught two classes of sophomore Latin at Creighton Prep in 1964-65.
 David Rice was a student there, though not in my classes.
 From 1973 to 1977, I served as Omaha Human Relations Director, responsible for enforcing laws banning discrimination in employment, housing, and public accommodations.

 housing projects in Omaha’s African American ghetto.
 The police were called and the kids scattered.
 Vivian was running down the sidewalk when Omaha Police officer James Loder shot her to death with a bullet to the back of her head.
 Loder’s partner that night was Jimmy Smith.
 Jimmy and his wife lived across the street from us in the Hilltop

 The following year, in 1970, the bombing happened at 2867 Ohio.
 Most people in the African American community who knew Mondo and Ed did not believe they were guilty.
 Many doubted that Duane Peak, a 15-year old, who was supposed to have placed the bomb in the house, was involved.
 The Omaha World Herald newspaper wholeheartedly believed the prosecution's story; and

-I cannot believe 44 years have gone by and all the evidence of government violations of their constitutional rights, prosecutorial misconduct, perjury, and suppressed evidence have all been ignored by the courts on appeal.
+I cannot believe 45 years have gone by and all the evidence of government violations of their constitutional rights, prosecutorial misconduct, perjury, and suppressed evidence have all been ignored by the courts on appeal.
 Yet, President Ronald Reagan pardoned two FBI agents “in case they had done anything illegal” while engaged in clearly unconstitutional activity against American citizens.
 Why has there been no investigation into

 There is a summary of the case, information on COINTELPRO, the FBI's program to target and neutralize African American “militants”, biographical information about Mondo and Ed, samples of Mondo's writings and a link to court documents and television and radio shows by their supporters.